AppSecure-nrw/security-belts/blue/testing-for-bypassing-authentication-schema.md

 ## Activities

 - Test that all resources delivered by your application require authentication, except for the public ones.
-- Leverage API specifications like OpenAPI to discover all endpoints of your application.
+- Leverage API specifications like [OpenAPI](https://www.openapis.org/) to discover all endpoints of your application.
-- In case you do not have white-box information about the application, use tools to discover and access resources, e.g., Gobuster.
+- Use tools to discover and access resources, e.g., [Gobuster](https://github.com/OJ/gobuster).

 ## Benefits

-- Detect this common flaw and bug in your authentication system.
-- You ensure, that private data is in fact not public.
+- Ensure that private data is in fact not public.

 ## Assessment